top of page

 The church was enlarged considerably in 1834 by the addition of a North Aisle, an extension westwards of the Plumbe's Chapel and in 1851-53 the church was repewed.
 The present vestry built and the North wall of the Chancel opened to convert the old vestry in to additional pew space.
 The entire North Aisle was rebuilt in 1906, and this is the most modern part of the present building.
 The foundation stone was laid on 17th October 1903 which full records enclosed.
 The inscribed stone may be seen in the outer wall of the North Aisle, just North of the West Door.
 The orientation of the Church is 10 degrees 42' north of east.
 Walking towards the main door from the interior of the church, one will find the old Churchwardens Pew behind the open door.

-The carved wooden board at the back of the Pew records that the sum of ten guineas was given by The Dowager Lady Gerard, part thereof for erecting this Seat for the user of the Churchwardens, and "ye overplus towards five new Bells in the Steeple of this Church".
+Part thereof for erecting this Seat for the user of the Churchwardens, and "ye overplus towards five new Bells in the Steeple of this Church".

 The board also bears the names of William Wood and William Lake, the first Churchwardens to use the pew.
 Behind the Churchwardens Pew is what is thought by many to be the Lepers Window (but is only a natural light low level window).
 The Nave belongs to that part of the Church which was built in the fifteenth century.
 The floor of the aisle will be seen to slope eastwards, a rarity in church architecture.
 The Church is built on the side of a hill, and the ancient architect seems to have intended that the floor should fall with the ground.